Hearing Loss: Seahawks' Derrick Coleman motivates others ahead of Super Bowl

 His attitude inspires others and is similar to patient Donald Lively.
 Lively was diagnosed at age 2 as deaf, but like Coleman has great determination to never give up.

-For more information on the Audiology program at University of Utah Health Care click here, or call 801-587-8368.
+Find more information by visiting the audiology program online at University of Utah Health Care or calling (801) 587-8368.

 About the author: